Financial Planning -> Disabilities -> RDSPs -> Termination of an RDSP

 The assistance holdback amount must be repaid to the government when the RDSP is terminated or de-registered.
 The rule for this is in the Canada Disability Savings Act Regulations.

-The 2019 Federal Budget proposes to make 2 changes to RDSPs:
+The 2019 Federal Budget made 2 changes to RDSPs:

 Back to RDSP main page